Categories

 Some of the families of the young men killed and documented in this report and other ongoing MSJC documentation are represented in the Network.

-In Lucy Wambui’s case, another co-leader of the Network, her husband, Christopher Maina, was killed when she was eight months pregnant with their first child.
+In case, another co-leader of the Network, her husband, Christopher Maina, was killed when she was eight months pregnant with their first child.
 He was dragged from a building site where he had been working and killed at 2pm on a public street.
 His killer, a notorious police officer named Rashid, executed one of the witnesses to Maina’s killing a year later.
 Having also been filmed killing two young men in Eastleigh two months after killing Maina, Rashid continues to work as a police officer.
-Unjustly vindicated in an irresponsibly biased BBC documentary, this breed of policing reflects that what the UN Special Rapporteur on Extrajudicial, Summary or Arbitrary Executions Agnes Callamard called, during her February 2020 visit to Mathare, typical of “serial killers in uniform.”
+Unjustly vindicated in an biased , this breed of policing reflects that what the UN Special Rapporteur on Extrajudicial, Summary or Arbitrary Executions Agnes Callamard called, during her February 2020 visit to Mathare, typical of “.”

-Another member of the network is Mama Stella, whose son was one of the eight young men killed by the police in April 2016 in Mukuru.
-Though the media reported that they were “suspected thugs,” two of them were only 16, and one was 17 years old.
-The group had plans to start a community garbage collection business.
+Another member of the network is Mama Stella, whose son was one of the .
+Though the media reported that they were “suspected thugs,” , and one was 17 years old.
+The group had plans to start a .

 One of the youngest members of the network is 19-year-old Mso from Mathare, who has had two partners killed by the police in the same year.
 She is now left to care for two young sons in the same settlement where her husbands were killed.

 While their family members are killed at whim, these women are unable to seek justice from government organizations such as the Independent Policing Oversight Authority (IPOA).
-According to its own “End-Term Board Report 2012 -2018,” the IPOA has only managed three convictions out of the 9878 cases it received during that period—just as in Brazil, the vast majority of these cases remain under endless investigation.
+According to its own “End-Term Board Report 2012 -2018,” the IPOA has only managed three convictions out of the 9878 cases it received during that period—, the vast majority of these cases remain under endless investigation.
 And yet, against the injustice of these conditions, the Network has continued to grow.

-These women know that the killing of their family members is only one extreme outcome in a continuum of structural violence that features, among other things: lack of access to water, poor schools, inadequate health care, and the militarization of their homes.
+These women know that the killing of their family members is only one extreme outcome in a continuum of structural violence that features, among other things: , poor schools, inadequate health care, and the militarization of their homes.
 “Children being killed like kukus [chicken],” said one mother.

 They also know that the government’s informally formalized “shoot to kill” policy is reserved for spaces like theirs.
 Wealthy areas of the city see no such policing.